1. Install KCM

 Create a group

-- Open the Groups page from the top navigation.
+- Open the Groups page.

-- Provide a descriptive name (for example
+- Provide a name (e.g.

 Register Kafka clusters